 DTNH22-15-C-00015, “Enforcement Technical Assistance to Increase Seat Belt Use: Lessons Learned Seat Belt Use” The project is working directly with 6 Law Enforcement Agencies and their community to support seat belt enforcement, increase seat belt use and decrease unrestrained occupant fatalities (in state communities with lower than average seat belt use rates and higher than average unrestrained fatalities).
 The HSN staff secured LEAs, coordinated enforcement and communication activities.

 DDTNH22-15-C-00024, “Building Community Support for Seat Belt Enforcement”.
-The project is working directly with a Law Enforcement Agency and their community to support seat belt enforcement, increase seat belt use and decrease unrestrained occupant fatalities (in communities with lower than average seat belt use rates and higher than average unrestrained fatalities).
-Data Driven Approaches to Crime and Traffic Safety (DDACTS) model for the problem identification and Problem Oriented Policing to address the identified community issues are being used by the Norman, Oklahoma Police Department.
-The HSN staff secured the host LEA and is coordinating enforcement and communication activities.
+This project worked directly with a Law Enforcement Agency and their community to support seat belt enforcement, increase seat belt use and decrease unrestrained occupant fatalities in communities with lower than average seat belt use rates and higher than average unrestrained fatalities.
+The Data Driven Approaches to Crime and Traffic Safety (DDACTS) model was utilized to identify community issues and implemented by the Norman, Oklahoma Police Department.
+The HSN staff secured the host LEA and coordinated enforcement and communication activities.

 DTNH22-15-R-00008, “Evaluation of Community-Oriented Enforcement Demonstrations”: The HSN was tasked to collect relevant law enforcement and community activity data and assist with the cost effectiveness analysis for Building Community Support for Seat Belt and Impaired Driving Enforcement Projects.